Kaz and Associates

 - Named After Somebody Famous: The two of them are named for German philosopher Alexander Gottlieb Baumgarten.

 - Shout-Out: Due to some magical aquatic shenanigans, Lexy and Gottlieb find themselves transformed into an attractive woman and a panda, respectively.
 That's pretty much how the plot of Ranma ½ worked.

 - Those Two Guys: Always shown together.

-- What the Hell, Hero?: Lexy calls Kaz out for his inability to treat people, and especially women, right, and tells him the reason why none of his relationships work and so many women who actually get to spend time with him dislike him, is his incapacity to not try to command them.
-He then expands it to the fact that Kaz is so self involved that he genuinely doesn't know how to treat even his own friends right when push comes to shove.
+- What the Hell, Hero?: Lexy calls Kaz out for his inability to treat people (especially women) right.
+He tells Kaz the reason why none of his relationships work out, and the reason that so many women who actually get to spend time with him end up disliking him, is his incapacity to not try to command them.
+He then expands it to the fact that Kaz is so self-involved that he genuinely doesn't know how to treat even his own friends right when push comes to shove.

 - Bandage Babe: Starting in episode 2 when Kaz meets her in the hospital, she only wears a hospital gown and bandages around her head.

 - Does Not Like Shoes: She goes barefoot from Episode Two onwards.

 - Hikikomori: Self-described and Played for Laughs.
 She closes herself off in her room post possession.